waggle-sensor/waggle-docs/docs/tutorials/schedule-jobs.md

 ---
-sidebar_position: 5
+sidebar_position: 2
 ---

 # Submit your job

 Are you ready to deploy your plugins to measure the world?
 We will use [edge scheduler](../about/architecture.md#edge-scheduler-es) to submit a job to demonstrate how you can deploy plugins to field-deployed Waggle nodes.

 :::caution
-If you have not created your account, please go to [here](https://access.sagecontinuum.org) and log in to create a new account with your email.
+If you have not created your account, please go to [access.sagecontinuum.org](https://access.sagecontinuum.org) and log in to create a new account with your email.
 Once logged in, you will be able to create and edit your jobs, but will need a permission to submit jobs to the scheduler.
-Please contact us at [contact-us](../contact-us.md) to request the permission for job submission.
+Please [contact-us](../contact-us.md) to request the job submission permission.
 :::

+Jobs are an instance of a science goal.
+They detail what needs to be accomplished on Waggle nodes.
+A science goal may have multiple jobs to fill the missing data to answer scientific questions of the goal.
 A job describes,
-- plugins that are registered and built in [edge code repository](../about/architecture.md#edge-code-repository-ecr) with specification including any plugin arguments,
+- [plugins](../about/architecture.md#what-is-a-plugin) that are registered and built in [edge code repository](../about/architecture.md#edge-code-repository-ecr) with specification including any plugin arguments,
-- a list of Waggle nodes on which the plugins will be run,
+- a list of Waggle nodes on which the plugins will be scheduled and run,
 - science rules describing when the plugins should be scheduled,
 - conditions to determine when the job completes

+Creating and submitting jobs are an important step for successful science mission using Waggle nodes.

 ## Create a job

-We create a job in YAML format (JSON format is also supported.
-Please check out details of job attributes [here](https://github.com/waggle-sensor/edge-scheduler/tree/main/docs/sesctl).)
+We create a job file in YAML format (JSON format is also supported.
+Please check out [details of job attributes](https://github.com/waggle-sensor/edge-scheduler/tree/main/docs/sesctl).)

 ```bash
 cat << EOF > myjob.yaml